-Appointed a Director of the Company in October 2002 and Chief Executive in April 2003.
+Appointed a Director of the Company in June 2003 and is also Chief Executive of National Grid Gas.
 He is also Deputy Group Chief Executive of National Grid and is responsible for UK gas distribution and business services.
 He was formerly an Executive Director of British Borneo Oil and Gas.
 Previously, he spent 19 years with the Exxon group, where he held senior positions in the international gas business and operational areas such as refining and shipping.
 His international experience includes a four-year spell in the US.
 He also developed business opportunities in countries as diverse as China, Australia, Japan, Brazil and the former Soviet Union.
 He is also a Non-executive Director of Marks and Spencer Group plc.
 Following the announcement of Roger Urwin's retirement he was appointed Group Chief Executive designate, becoming Deputy Group Chief Executive on 1 April 2006.